Boiler Servicing Bromley — Verified Heating Engineers

 If you have cold spots on radiators, uneven heat distribution or noisy pipes, raise these with your engineer at the service visit.
 They may recommend a separate central heating check or power flush.

 It means there is no documented commissioning or service history for the boiler.
-This can affect warranty claims and makes it harder to demonstrate maintenance history when selling the property.
+This can affect warranty discussions with the manufacturer and makes it harder to demonstrate maintenance history when selling the property.

 Boiler Servicing across Bromley — areas we cover